-There’s no doubt that a visit to the capital has been somewhat different in the last year, due to several lockdowns and Tier 4 restrictions in between.
-Still, with restrictions relaxed in time for the summer, we’ve got more than enough suggestions to inspire you and your family for an exciting day out in London.
+There’s no doubt that a visit to the capital has been somewhat different in the last year, due to several lockdowns and restrictions in between.
+With restrictions now relaxed and life somewhat back to normal, we’ve got more than enough suggestions to inspire you and your family for an exciting visit to London.

 The following London attractions include social distancing, timed admission, and other safety precautions in place – make sure to book tickets in advance.

 Check back as we continue to update this guide throughout the summer.